CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 The license type is required during the installation of CluedIn from the Azure Marketplace, so be sure to tell your Azure Administrator which license type you want.

 ## Choose a plan

+{:.important}
+This section applies only to the committed deal license.

 We offer three types of plans: Essential, Professional, and Elite.